eaobservatory/hedwig/doc/maint/customize.rst

     You can do this in a file `type.py` in your facility directory.
     This file can also contain any enum-style classes and collection classes which you wish to define.
+    The following example contains a collection class to be used to contain the results of retieving requests from the database.
+    This includes the :class:`~hedwig.type.base.CollectionByProposal`
+    mix-in since the results will include a `proposal_id` field.

     .. literalinclude:: /../lib/hedwig/facility/example/type.py
         :lines: 18-